 The main problem with producing handlebar grips is that manufacturers compete to offer the best grip and make their grips as comfortable as possible.
 As long as handlebar grips exist, they never really focused on making slide-on grips that don’t move.
 That’s what lock-on grips were made for.

-I will give you a few tips on how to keep them working correctly for the future.
+I will give you a few tips on how to keep them working correctly in the future.

 Keep shredding those trails!